ypriverol/github-paper/document/manuscript.md

 repositories, as well as global collaborations have found GitHub to be a productive place to share code, ideas and collaborate (see Table 1).

-Some of the recommendations outlined below are broadly applicable to hosting services.
+Some of the recommendations outlined below are broadly applicable to repository hosting services.
 However our main aim is to highlight specific GitHub features.
-We provide a set of recommendations that we believe will help the reader to take full advantage of GitHub's features for managing and promoting bioinformatics projects.
+We provide a set of recommendations that we believe will help the reader to take full advantage of GitHub's features for managing and promoting projects in bioinformatics as well as in many other research domains.
 The recommendations are ordered to reflect a typical development
 process: learning git and GitHub basics, collaboration, use of branches and pull requests, labeling and tagging of code snapshots, tracking project bugs and enhancements using issues, and dissemination